spirilis/msprf24/Pkt_CPP/README.txt

    This can be adjusted using setMaxPrograms() - note this call will induce a free() followed by malloc() to allocate a new array of program ID + callback function pointer structures.
+   ** Note: If I do decide to excise malloc/free, this function along with the
+            setTXqueueDepth function will disappear.

+6. During active TX mode, i.e. within the library's flush() function, the library will enter LPM0 while waiting for the nRF24 IRQ to fire and rf_irq to get updated.